RaghavJH/SOScraper/README.md

 # SOScraper
-A Go scraper to gather data on Stackoverflow users for further data analysis.
+A Go based Stackoverflow scraper to gather data on Stackoverflow users for further data analysis.
 The output is in CSV format (file: data.csv)